ReginaldAboagye/IBM-Data-Science-Capstone/README.md

 # SpaceX Rocket Landing Predictive Analysis
 ## Background
 SpaceX is a leading designer and manufacturer of advanced rockets and spacecraft.
 The company advertises Falcon 9 rocket launches on its website at a cost of $62 million, while other providers cost upwards of $165 million each.
 Much of the savings is because SpaceX can reuse the first stage of the launch.
 However, sometimes the first stage does not land and cannot be recovered.
-Therefore, if we can determine whether the first stage will land successfully, we can more accurately predict the cost of a launch.
+Therefore, if we can determine whether the first stage will land successfully, we can predict the cost of a launch.

 In this project, I'll collect and process raw data from a variety of sources, explore the data using different visual analytics tools, and build a predictive model to determine whether the first stage of the SpaceX Falcon 9 rocket will land successfully to help competitors make more informed bids.